bioidiap/bob.pipelines/doc/sample.rst

 What is a Sample ?
 ------------------

-A :any:`Sample` is simple container that wraps a data-point.
+A :any:`Sample` is a simple container that wraps a data-point.
 The example below shows how this can be used to wrap a :any:`numpy.array`.

 .. doctest::